The Agent and Non-Agent User Guide for the CRM Smart Dialer Follow

 ⏺️ Drop pre-recorded voicemails when clients do not answer.

-Alright, that is it for the agent set up in “User Settings” Let’s move onto the more exciting part, the features!
+Alright, that is it for the agent set up in the User Settings page, Let’s move on to the more exciting part, the features!

 Here is an example of what it looks like if you have your desktop set up for both windows without having to click back and forth or have the Smart Dialer get hidden in the background.